amahlaka/IRC_JUICE/README.md

 Usage:
   - Make sure that all Requirements are met
   - Clone repository
-  - Modify the configuration in the IRC_JUICE.py
+  - Modify the configuration in the config.ini
   - Run with `python IRC_JUICE.py`
   - On C&C Channel, send message `!whois <target>`